shortcutmedia/shortcut-sdk-android-example/README.md

   </application>
 <manifest>
 ```
-With these keys you are able to scan the [Lenna test image](https://en.wikipedia.org/wiki/Lenna).

 To be able to recognize your own items you need to add your own access key and secret token in the _Manifest.xml_ file.
 You can get your keys by emailing support@shortcutmedia.com.